Resilience-by-design in Adaptive Multi-Agent Traffic Control Systems: Threat Model

 \subsection{Threat Impact}

 By optimally dispersing the attack load, the attacker is not only motivated by the greater scale and consequence of the attack, but also seeking to hide it from anomaly-based intrusion detection systems that may raise security alarms if the attack is concentrated onto a single controller.
 Also, the number of fake identities generated by the attack onto a single traffic lane should adhere to the traffic flow capacity of the lane to avoid raising an intrusion flag.
 The attack assumes the ability of the malicious vehicle to compromise its OBU and transmit malicious messages.
-This can be performed physically, wirelessly, or via malware \cite{mazloom2016security}. \\ Figure \ref{fig:sybil2_junctions} illustrates the impact of a coordinated Sybil attack that we launch simultaneously on three networked intersections controlled by an ATSC algorithm.
-The attacked junctions are numbered as follows: 428, 376, and 386 according to the real traffic dataset of the downtown of the city of Montr\'eal, one of the most congested cities in Canada.
-Since these junctions are known to be the most congested, we use them to implement and evaluate an experimental attack that reflects a realistic scenario, where the attacker does not need to deploy a huge number of Sybil nodes to cause a significant impact.
-The figure shows the traffic as perceived by the ATSC algorithm.
-The green, red, and blue vehicles are Sybil.
-Sybil vehicles within the network are simply regarded as fake messages, which the RSU deploying ATSC functions actually receives.
+This can be performed physically, wirelessly, or via malware \cite{mazloom2016security}. \\ The impact of coordinated data corruption attacks increases substantially when simultaneously targeting multiple networked intersections controlled by an AMATSC algorithm, as proven experimentally later in this paper.
+For instance, Sybil vehicles within the network are simply regarded as fake messages, but the RSU deploying AMATSC functions actually receives these messages.
 Thus, the traffic light state may change to discharge traffic that is not really present.
-We can see that the lanes carrying the actual traffic are extremely congested because the presence of Sybil vehicles altered the data received and used by the algorithm in the optimization of timing plans.
+Hence, the lanes carrying the actual traffic can become extremely congested because the presence of Sybil vehicles altered the data received by the MARL agents and used by the algorithm in the optimization of timing plans.